abinader96/DEIMKit/README.md

 > If you are using Pixi, you can run the live inference script with the following command with the same arguments as above.
 >
 > ```bash
-> pixi run -e gpu-env live-inference
+> pixi run --environment gpu live-inference
 >     --onnx model.onnx           # Path to the ONNX model file
 >     --webcam                    # Use webcam as input source
 >     --class-names classes.txt   # Path to the classes file.
 Each class name should be on a new line.
 >     --input-size 320            # Input size for the model
->     --gpu                       # Use GPU for inference
 > ```
 > Under the hood, this automatically pull in the `onnxruntime-gpu` package into the `gpu-env` environment and use the GPU for inference!